coursera-dl/coursera-dl/README.md

 installed modules may conflict with other Python applications that you have installed in your system (or they can interfere with `coursera-dl`).
 Prefer to use the option `--user` to `pip install`, if you need can.

+**Note 3:** As already mentioned, we *strongly* recommend that you use a new Python 3 interpreter (e.g., 3.4 or later), since Python 3 has better support for SSL/TLS (for secure connections) than earlier versions.<br/>
+If you must use Python 2, be sure that you have at least Python 2.7.9 (later versions are OK).<br/>
+Otherwise, you can still use `coursera-dl`, but you will have to install the extra package `ndg-httpsclient`, which may involve compilation (at least on Linux systems).

 ## Alternative ways of installing missing dependencies